Get access to the full brand analysis now

 - Google Analytics 4 / Google Tag Manager

-- Shopify, Shopware, and WooCommerce conversion tracking, plus API-based tracking for custom shop systems
+- Shopify (native), plus API-based tracking for custom shop systems

-- A/B testing: Brands can run controlled experiments to optimize the analysis flow and recommendation setup.
+- A/B testing: Thea Care's customer-success lead runs controlled experiments with brands to optimize the analysis flow and recommendation setup.

 - UTM parameter passthrough: Supports attribution from landing pages to skin analysis conversions.

-The Klaviyo integration is particularly noteworthy: Thea Care pushes detailed skin analysis data (skin type, individual condition scores, recommended product IDs) as structured events, enabling brands to build automated email flows segmented by skin profile.
+Klaviyo flows are wired up via the Shopify integration with a double opt-in: when a consumer opts in during the skin analysis, their skin profile (skin type, individual condition scores, recommended product IDs) is pushed through Shopify into Klaviyo so brands can build automated email flows segmented by skin profile.
 For example, brands can send targeted product recommendations to users with oily skin and high inflammation scores.

 Revieve